 Notes

-- You can also heat the chocolate, honey and peanut butter in saucepan if you do not wish to use the microwave.
-Keep flame at low.
+- You can also heat the chocolate, honey, and peanut butter in a saucepan if you do not wish to use the microwave.
+Keep the heat at a low.

-- You can use any oats you have at hand, but I’d still recommend to toast them before using.
+- You can use any oats you have on hand, but I still recommend toasting them before use.

-- If you are using sweetened peanut butter and milk chocolate, reduce the quantity of honey to 2 tbsp.
+- If you are using sweetened peanut butter and milk chocolate, reduce the honey quantity to 2 tablespoons.

-- A splash of milk is only added in the ingredients as an option if your mixture turns too thick and you need to loosen it up.
+- A splash of milk is listed as an ingredient only if your mixture turns too thick and you need to loosen it up.

-- You can store the bars in the fridge or freeze.
-Just thaw for 5 to 10 mins before eating.
+- You can store the bars in the fridge or freezer.
+Just thaw for 5 to 10 minutes before eating.

 Questions?
 Thoughts?
 Leave them below